The scaling limits of near-critical and dynamical percolation: Markov property, associated semigroup

 where we use here the same notations as in \cite{\GPSa}.
 The same strategy/proof as in \cite{\GPSa} applies in the present near-critical case except that some work is needed to identify the deterministic constant $\beta_\lambda=\beta_\lambda(\eta,\eps)$ when $\lambda\neq 0$.
 Two issues in particular need to be addressed: \bnum \item First of all, in order to obtain the same measurable map $\omega\mapsto \mu^A(\omega)$, whatever $\lambda$ is, one needs to show that as $\eps$ and $\eta/\eps$ go to zero, one has

-The fact that the proportional factor $\beta_\lambda$ is asymptotically identical to the critical case ensures that the measurable map $\mu^A(\cdot)$ does not depend on $\lambda$. \item One of the main technical problems that arises in \cite{\GPSa} comes form the fact that there is an additional conditioning that one needs to handle and the proportional factor that is eventually used is the following one:
+The fact that the proportional factor $\beta_\lambda$ is asymptotically identical to the critical case ensures that the measurable map $\mu^A(\cdot)$ does not depend on $\lambda$. \item One of the main technical problems that arises in \cite{\GPSa} comes form the fact that there is an additional conditioning that one needs to handle and the proportional factor that is eventually used is the following one (we rely here on notations from \cite{\GPS} to which we refer):

 Lemma 4.7 in \cite{\GPSa} shows that $\beta=\hat \beta(1+o(1))$ as $\eps$ and $\eta/\eps$ go to zero.
 Unfortunately the proof of Lemma 4.7 does not apply in our case since it relies on a color-switching argument which only works if $\lambda=0$. \enum